 Next they snaked the line again.
 With the pipe now exposed, they could hear the snake going by!
 Looks like the problem is not in the part of the yard that is our responsibility.
-The plumbing supervisor comes to the house to check on things and calls the city.
-They ask for a new clean out cap at this spot that has been excavated to make it easier to reach the problem.
+The plumbing supervisor came to the house to check on things and called the city.
+They asked for a new clean out cap at this spot that has been excavated to make it easier to reach the problem.

 So now we have this 15 inch tall pipe sticking up out of the middle of the yard, and a promise from the city that they will be by on Tuesday to check on the problem.

 I came home from morning disc golf and dropping T off at school to find a whole construction project in our front yard.

 Seven trunks lined the street in front of our house!
 The started with snaking and quickly moved on to digging a big hole.
 The hole got so deep, all I could see was the hard hats of the guys standing in it.
 The hole grew and out went two sections of our sidewalk.
 Then they cut new sections of pipe.

 Eventually, I saw one of the men raise his arms in a traditional victory pose.
 Success!